Upcoming Deadlines:

 learners by region

-This map displays the percentage of PLC learners by regions across the world:
+This map displays the percent of PLC learners by global region:

 United States & Canada 62%, Latin America & Caribbean 4%, Africa 5%, Middle East & North Africa 4%, Europe & Central Asia 9%, South Asia 6%, East Asia & Pacific 10%.